Audrey Young: Impressive reshuffle by new National leader Judith Collins

 She probably made her decision too quickly after the emotional upheavals of the past two weeks in which she and Adams helped Muller to mishandle the whole patient privacy issue, which eventually tipped him over the edge.

-But the suggestion that either of them is going because they advised Woodhouse to delay a press statement for three days to give Muller time can be dismissed.
+But the suggestion that either of them is going because they advised Woodhouse to delay a press statement for three days can be dismissed.

 Adams and Kaye appear to have given that advice.
 There are no denials, but in the scheme of events, it is an interesting but minor detail that may not have changed anything.